FreddieDK/arnis-dk/README.md

 ## Disclaimer

-This fork was developed with the assistance of AI (Claude).
+This fork was developed with the assistance of AI

 Building and terrain data from [Datafordeler](https://datafordeler.dk) (BBR) and [Dataforsyningen](https://dataforsyningen.dk) (DHM) is provided by the Danish government.
 If you use this data, you must credit the respective data sources in accordance with their terms of use.